borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

  * `repository`: Checks the consistency of the repository itself.
  * `archives`: Checks all of the archives in the repository.
  * `extract`: Performs an extraction dry-run of the most recent archive.
- * `data`: Verifies the data integrity of all archives contents, decrypting and decompressing all data (implies `archives` as well).
+ * `data`: Verifies the data integrity of all archives contents, decrypting and decompressing all data.

+Note that the `data` check is a more thorough version of the `archives` check, so enabling the `data` check implicitly enables the `archives` check as well.

 See [Borg's check
 documentation](https://borgbackup.readthedocs.io/en/stable/usage/check.html)